Software Engineering: A Modern Approach

 Exercises

 1. According to Frederick Brooks, software development faces essential difficulties (for which there is no silver bullet) and accidental ones (for which there is a solution).
 Give an example of an accidental difficulty you have experienced while implementing software systems, even small ones.
-Suggestion: they can be related to tools you have used, such as compilers, IDEs, databases, operating systems, etc.
+Suggestion: Consider difficulties related to tools you have used, such as compilers, IDEs, databases, operating systems, etc.

 2. Describe the differences between functional and non-functional requirements.

 3. Explain why tests can be considered both a software verification and validation activity.
-Which tests are best suited for verification?
-And which tests are recommended for validating a software system?
+Which types of tests are best suited for verification, and which are recommended for validating a software system?

 4. Why can’t tests prove the absence of bugs?

-5. Considering the historical context, explain why the first software development processes were sequential and based on detailed planning and documentation.
+5. Considering the historical context of early computing, explain why the first software development processes were sequential and based on detailed planning and documentation.

 6. Studies show that maintenance and evolution costs constitute 80% or more of a software system’s total costs over its lifecycle.
 Explain why this value is so high.

 7. Refactoring is a code transformation that preserves behavior.
 What is the meaning of the expression preserve behavior?
-In practice, what restriction does it impose on refactoring activities?
+In practice, what constraint does it impose on refactoring activities?

-8. Give examples of Type A (Acute or critical) and Type B (Business) systems that you’ve interacted with.
+8. Give examples of Type A (Acute or mission-critical) and Type B (Business) systems that you’ve interacted with.

-9. Give examples of Type C (Casual) systems that you’ve already implemented.
+9. Give examples of Type C (Casual) systems that you’ve implemented yourself.

 10. In 2015, it was discovered that millions of cars manufactured by a major automobile company emitted pollutants within legal standards only during laboratory tests.
-Under normal usage conditions, the cars released higher levels of pollutants to enhance performance.
-That is, the code possibly included a decision command like the following one (merely illustrative, for the purpose of this exercise):
+Under normal driving conditions, the cars released higher levels of pollutants to enhance performance.
+That is, the code possibly included a decision structure similar to the following (simplified for illustrative purposes):

 if "car being tested in a laboratory"